FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 5. Adjust these parameters manually from a control panel on camera 2 and make sure they are printed:
 	* Zoom should be printed as "Lens - Set continuous zoom (speed)"
 	* Auto focus should be printed as "Lens - Instantaneous autofocus"
-	* Auto aperture (not available from the software, requires hardware panel) should be printed as "Lens - Instantaneous auto aperture ]"
+	* Auto aperture (not available from the software, requires hardware panel) should be printed as "Lens - Instantaneous auto aperture"